-Sherwin-Williams retained the services of a third-party consultant to help assess the risks and opportunities associated with climate change and to help us prepare this report and related disclosures.
-This was a comprehensive, data-driven assessment that evaluated a wide range of physical and transition risks at the enterprise, business unit, product and individual location level based on 2021 data.
+Sherwin-Williams retained the services of a third-party consultant to help us further assess the risks and opportunities associated with climate change and to help us prepare for this report and related disclosures.
+This was a comprehensive, data-driven assessment that evaluated a wide range of physical and transition risks at the enterprise, business unit, product and individual location level.